waawawewa/zoom/README.md

 HELLO THERE !
 THIS BOT JOINS ZOOM MEETINGS AUTOMATICALLY WHEN YOU ENTER THE MEETING ID AND PASSCODE (WORKS FOR WINDOWS ONLY)

+INSTALLATION :--

 **INTERNET CONNECTION REQUIRED FOR INSTALLATION**

+CHECK IF YOUR PC IS 64-BIT OR 32-BIT FIRST BY GOING TO "THIS PC or My Computer" and right click -> properties

+you can see it there. ( if your system shows 64-bit processor, 32-bit OS then your pc is 32-bit)

 **STEP 1**

-INSTALL GIT BASH (download the setup file)
+INSTALL GIT BASH (download the setup file and just keep clicking yes till the installation finishes)

 https://git-scm.com/download/win (DOWNLOAD 32bit or 64 bit depending upon your pc)

 now clone my repository by opening git bash FROM START MENU and type

+YOU CAN OPEN GIT BASH BY GOING TO START MENU AND TYPING GIT BASH, CLICK ON IT, THEN TYPE

+cd Desktop

+THEN TYPE

 git clone https://github.com/thedopepirate/zoom.git

+PRESS ENTER

-THE FOLDER NAMED ZOOM MUST BE IN YOUR DESKTOP or somewhere inside USERS folder in C drive
+THE FOLDER NAMED zoom MUST BE DOWNLOADED IN YOUR DESKTOP NOW

 COPY THIS FOLDER INTO YOUR D DRIVE (VERY IMPORTANT)

+IF YOU DO NOT HAVE A D DRIVE IN YOUR COMPUTER, YOU WILL HAVE TO COPY IT TO C DRIVE AND FOLLOW THIS TUTORIAL

 **STEP 2**

 INSTALL PYTHON ON YOUR PC (download links)

+**BEFORE CLICKING THE INSTALL BUTTON, CHECK WHERE IT IS BEING INSTALLED (the path) COPY THAT PATH AND SAVE IT IN A NOTEPAD (very important)**

 FOR WINDOWS 10 OR 8

 https://www.python.org/ftp/python/3.9.0/python-3.9.0.exe (FOR 32-BIT OS)

 https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe(64-BIT)

 BEFORE CLICKING THE INSTALL BUTTON, CHECK WHERE IT IS BEING INSTALLED (the path) COPY THAT PATH AND SAVE IT IN A NOTEPAD (very important)

 IF YOU ARE USING WINDOWS 7, THEN install